hearai/hearai/README.md

 Main model is written in PyTorch Lightning for easier training.
 But for inference we will load it like a normal PyTorch model.

+# Environment setup
+To create reproducible environment create virtual environment using venv and requirements defined.
+In terminal run:
+`make venv`

+When you install new library, please add it to the list in `requirements.txt` file so we can avoid dependency conflicts or failed build.

+# Style

 # Example train.py run

 `python3 train.py --data /dih4/dih4_2/hearai/data/frames/pjm --gpu 1`